top of page

 Jade cutlery, he says.
 So, is that a gold plate?
 And is that a platinum metal goblet on the right?
 Here, objects of wealth and music (or art) presented as luxury, or . . . let’s rephrase . . . products owned by wealth, or the status of being wealthy . . . sit with a compound image of poverty/modesty (the simple fish and rice on the wealthy man’s plate).

 Here too is a representation of possible violence in the knife or switchblade or sword at the bottom of the picture.
-Or is this the flute (the self-portraying music/art object) of the seated artist?
+Or is this a flute (the self-portraying music/art object) of the seated artist?
 Or is it both?
-Also, notice the overly central ordering of the picture, an arrangement or composition that could be a classicist artiste-ism itself.
+Also, notice the overly central ordering of the picture, an arrangement or composition that could be a classicist artiste-ism in itself.
 The composition’s message or question seems to be these: what is the artist?
 For whom does the artist exist or fulfill his role?
-Does the artist truly know what he’s doing, as regards the politics of his role and of his works within his social surround?
-Does he think himself a part of this surround?
-Or is he alone, a self-exiled outcast who occasionally visits the marketplace to sell his wares, surviving only thusly?
+Does the artist truly know what he’s doing, as regards the politics around his role and his works within his and his works’ social surround?
+Does he think himself a part of this surround or not?
+Or is he alone, a self-exiled outcast who occasionally visits the marketplace to sell his wares, surviving only thusly, apathetically?

 bottom of page